0xMurage/sqlQueryuilder/Readme.md

     "murage/sqlddl" : "~1.0.0"

 This library is dependent on [PHP dotenv](https://github.com/vlucas/phpdotenv) and requires .env file at root of the project.
-To get started include the following ENV varibales to be able to get started (change as per your database connection)
+To get started include the following ENV variables to be able to get started (change as per your database connection)

         DB_CONNECTION=mysql
         DB_HOST=127.0.0.1